-Should You Track Your Food?Apr 18, 2020
+Should You Track Your Food Intake?Apr 18, 2020

-If you track macros, you’re too obsessive.
+On the one hand, you have the people who say if you track macros, you’re too obsessive.

-If you don’t track macros, you’re not disciplined.
+But on the other hand, people say if you don’t track macros, you’re not disciplined.

-Not everyday is perfect,
+Not every day is perfect,

 I’ve taken weeks off,

-had lots of untracked meals,
+I’ve had lots of untracked meals,

 I guesstimate plenty,

 and most of all—I’m not tied to it emotionally.

-I don’t NEED to track my food to feel in control.
+I don’t need to track my food to feel in control.

 But for me, it wasn’t always that way.

-^ some might read this and think “Of course it doesn’t.
+Some might read this and think, “Of course, it doesn’t.
 I don’t get it?”